jipiboily/forwardlytics/README.md

 - set `MIXPANEL_TOKEN=abc`
 - set `MIXPANEL_API_KEY=123`

-Drip and Keen are probably going to be next.
+Drip and Keen.io are probably going to be next.

 ## Deployment